ckan/ckan/doc/oranization_group_auth.rst

 datasets, whereas groups are just about categorizing datasets.

-data.gov.uk or thedatahub.org could use groups if they wanted a way for the public to organize the datasets into categories or wanted groups of people to collaborate on subsets of the datasets and they wanted this collaboration to be orthoganal to the authorization around metadata.
+data.gov.uk or thedatahub.org could use groups if they wanted a way for the public to organize datasets into categories, or if they wanted groups of people to be able to create sets of data to work on collaboratively.
+For example at hackdays people often start by putting relevant datasets into a group.
+With groups, this kind of collaboration can be orthogonal to the authorization around organizations.

 **What is the difference between groups and tags?**
 Groups work like controlled tags.
 While anyone who can edit a dataset can